-1. Checks the examination(s) to ensure that each has

-- the correct number of legible pages. - Contacts the FSMFN Secretary at (606) 672-2312 for assistance if an examination is incomplete or poorly photocopied. - Keeps the examination(s) in a locked, secure place until administration. - Ensures that the examination site is free of distractions and reference materials.
-Students may bring writing implements and blank paper to the examination, but no books, laptop computers, notes, or other references. - Reviews the number of questions, possible number of points, and time allotted for the test with the student before administering. - Reminds the student periodically during the examination of time limits. - 7.
+- 1. Checks the examination(s) to ensure that each has the correct number of legible pages. - 2.
+Contacts the FSMFN Academic Resource Coordinator at (606) 672-2312 for assistance if an examination is incomplete or poorly photocopied. - Keeps the examination(s) in a locked, secure place until administration. - Ensures that the examination site is free of distractions and reference materials.
+Students may bring writing implements and blank paper to the examination, but no books, laptop computers, notes, or other references. - 5.
+Reviews the number of questions, possible number of points, and time allotted for the test with the student before administering. - Reminds the student periodically during the examination of time limits. - 7.
 Photocopies the completed examination.
 The student should not be involved in the photocopying process. - 8.
-Places the photocopy of the examination in a sealed envelope and locks it in a secure area. - Signs the statement on the examination indicating that the Examination Security Policy and Procedure have been followed. - 10.
+Places the photocopy of the examination in a sealed envelope and locks it in a secure area. - 9.
+Signs the statement on the examination indicating that the Examination Security Policy and Procedure have been followed. - 10.
 Places the original examination in the stamped envelope addressed to the examination grader, which was provided by the student.
 The return address should be that of the proctor. - 11.
 Seals the envelope and signs the sealed flap of the envelope. - 12.
-Has the student sign the sealed flap of the envelope. - 13.
+Has the student sign the sealed flap of the envelope if the student will be mailing the examination.
+The student's signature on the sealed flap of the envelope is not required if the proctor will be mailing the examination. - 13.
 Mails the envelope to the faculty grader within one business day of the examination's administration.
-The proctor may permit the student to mail the examination after the envelope has been sealed and signed by both the proctor and the student.
+The proctor may permit the student to mail the examination only if after the envelope has been sealed it is signed by both the proctor and the student.
 It is recommended that examinations be sent via Priority Mail with Delivery Confirmation.
 Do not send material by overnight mail, certified mail, or any other mechanism that requires a signature.

-If the faculty member is not at home, it can delay receipt of the examination and can result the examination being returned to the proctor. - 14.
+- - If the faculty member is not at home, it can delay receipt of the examination and can result the examination being returned to the proctor. - 14.
 Destroys the examination photocopy after the student receives the examination grade.
 The student should notify the proctor as soon as the grade is received. - 15.
 If a student drops a course during the Add/Drop period, the proctor will be notified in writing and must destroy all examinations for that course. - 16.
 In the event that a student takes a Leave of Absence, changes proctors, or withdraws from the FSMFN, the proctor will be notified in writing and must destroy all examinations.